lisaj5472/Personal-Portfolio-Using-React/README.md

 - State management using React hooks.
 - Responsive design ensuring usability on different devices.
 - Dynamic rendering based on user interactions.

+## Future Enhancements
+- Site will include database to capture contact form data.
+- Will rebuild using Tailwind CSS framework.

 ## Contributing
 Contributions are welcome!
 Feel free to open an issue or submit a pull request.